 When you work out, your body burns extra calories, which is what you want when you're trying to lose weight.
 A 154-pound person burns 280 calories an hour walking at a pace of 3.5 miles per hour, and 590 calories jogging for an hour at a pace of 5 mph.
 A pound of fat contains 3,500 calories, so a 154-pound person would have to walk 12.5 hours or jog six hours to lose that 1 pound.

-However, according to a 2012 article published in Obesity Review, some people who exercise don't lose as much weight as expected from their workouts because they may not be burning as many calories as predicted and they may eat more calories.
+However, according to an article published in Obesity Review in 2013, some people who exercise don't lose as much weight as expected from their workouts because they may not be burning as many calories as predicted and they may eat more calories.
 If you're working out to lose weight, you need to consider the total number of calories you consume in an entire day, in addition to the number of calories you burn.
 The National Heart, Lung and Blood Institute says most active men and women can safely lose weight consuming 1,500 calories to 1,800 calories a day.

 The goal of your before-workout meal is to provide your body with the energy it needs so you perform at your best, but without any stomach upset.
 If you're not properly fueled, you may tire quickly, which may affect the intensity and length of your workout.
 It may also leave you famished after you finished exercising, which may lead to a post-workout binge.
 Also, because blood flows to your muscles during your workout, eating a big meal too close to exercising may lead to poor digestion and cramping.